 Method Assessment is based on a presentation of work made during the unit to include supporting material such as sketchbooks, documentation of your practice, models as well as work in progress and your personal development archive.
-Requirer nents You should d submit: • Self-directed project research, plans, drawing and 3 dimensional models; • work in progress on self-directed projects; • persona al Development Archive.
-Alternative forms of assessment These are the standard requirements for the assessment of this unit.
+Require ments You should l submit: • Self-directed project research, plans, drawing and 3 dimensional models; • work in progress on self-directed projects; • persona l Development Archive.
+Alternative forms of assessment Date & time These are the standard requirements for the assessment of this unit.
 Alternative forms of assessment will be detailed in the unit or project brief for those students who possess a needs assessment for specific learning difficulties, such as dyslexia and dyspraxia.
 For students with other specific learning difficulties, such as AD(H)D, or students with a disability, alternative forms of assessment will be designed in relation to your individual needs assessment.
-Date & time Formative Assessment takes place midway through the unit in the form of a 1 to 1 tutorial with your Personal Progress Tutor, while the Summative Assessment takes place at the end of the unit and will involve a number of tutors reviewing all of the work that you submit for assessment.
+Formative Assessment takes place midway through the unit in the form of a 1 to 1 tutorial with your Personal Progress Tutor, while the Summative Assessment takes place at the end of the unit and will involve a number of tutors reviewing all of the work that you submit for assessment.
 The week, date and time of your summative assessment will be notified in unit briefings and detailed on Moodle.
 Marking Criteria grade for t a used in marking are set out in the matrix below.
-Your the unit will be determined by your achievement of each utcome when judged against the marking criteria.
-Grade Marking C riteria 85-100% There is consistent and strong evidence with outstanding examples that demonstrate 1st 70-84% There is substantial and strong evidence with excellent examples that demonstrate PASS 2.1 60-69% There is substantial evidence with some very good examples that demonstrate 2.2 50-59% There is consistent evidence with some good examples

-2.2 50-59% that demonstrate ω 40-49% There is adequate evidence, with some sound examples that demonstrate FAI 35-39% There is inadequate evidence, with some examples to demonstrate 1-34% There is inadequate evidence to demonstrate
+Your he unit will be determined by your achievement of each utcome when judged against the marking criteria.
+Grade Marking C riteria - 85-100% There is consistent and strong evidence with outstanding examples that demonstrate 1st 70-84% There is substantial and strong evidence with excellent examples that demonstrate PASS 2.1 60-69% There is substantial evidence with some very good examples that demonstrate 2.2 50-59% There is consistent evidence with some good examples that demonstrate - ω 40-49% There is adequate evidence, with some sound examples that demonstrate - 1 35-39% There is inadequate evidence, with some examples to FAIL 1 - 3/1% demonstrate